-Progress in Transplantation Author Guidelines Revised January 2020
+Progress in Transplantation Author Guidelines Revised September 2020

-Progress in Transplantation (The Journal), the official publication of NATCO, The Organization for Transplant Professionals publishes a broad range of peer-reviewed clinical and procurement articles for transplant professionals.
+Progress in Transplantation (The Journal), the official publication of NATCO, The Organization for Donation and Transplant Professionals publishes a broad range of peer-reviewed clinical and procurement articles for transplant professionals.
 The Society for Transplant Social Workers partner with NATCO to provide content that is relevant to and reflective of the growing diversity of the professional transplant community.
+Progress in Transplantation has moved to online with limited print availability.
+There are no fees payable to submit or publish with this journal.
 The author guidelines are designed to facilitate time to publication.
 Read and follow.